-Domestic violence, sexual violence, and stalking each constitute a traumatic violation of a person.
+Domestic violence, sexual violence, and stalking each constitutes a traumatic violation of a person.
 These criminal violations are life altering and often require victims to take significant time to address through numerous forms of intervention, such as law enforcement involvement, seeking protective orders, relocating, medical assistance, and extensive therapeutic or psychiatric help.
 Victims need support and deserve respect.
-What they don't need is to be subjected to further harm by their own employers.
+What they don’t need is to be subjected to further harm by their own employers.

 California Law Prohibits Discrimination Against Victims

 California has some of the country’s strongest employee protections in the Country, and this extends to victim protections.
 Existing California law prohibits an employer from firing, threatening to fire, demoting, suspending, retaliating against, or “in any manner” discriminating against an employee who has been “a victim of domestic violence, sexual assault, or stalking for taking time off from work for specified purposes related to addressing the domestic violence, sexual assault, or stalking.”
 The “specified purposes” envisioned in Labor Code 230 include (but is not limited to) seeking “a temporary restraining order, restraining order, or other injunctive relief, to help ensure the health, safety, or welfare of the victim or his or her child.”

 Further, Labor Code 230.1 explicitly expands the protected time off to include the following:

 - To seek medical attention for injuries caused by domestic violence, sexual assault, or stalking.

 - To obtain services from a domestic violence shelter, program, or rape crisis center as a result of domestic violence, sexual assault, or stalking.

 - To obtain psychological counseling related to an experience of domestic violence, sexual assault, or stalking.